Alfresco/SearchServices/alfresco-search/doc/architecture/event-trackers/event-based-content-tracker-spike.md

 **Transformation Process**

->> A new microservice, named *DockerSOLR* in the diagram, will handle transformations to text requests from Content Tracker.
+>> A new microservice, named *ContentTracker* in the diagram, will handle transformations to text requests from Content Tracker.
 This service replaces previous `NodeContentGet` web script.

-Content Tracker invokes to *Docker SOLR* using HTTP REST API to start the transformation (1).
+SolrInformationServer invokes to *ContentTracker* using HTTP REST API to start the transformation (1).

-*Docker SOLR* invokes the repository to retrieve the source content for the node using the Remote API (2) and stores the result in the `Shared File Store` to retrieve the `sourceRef` (3).
+*ContentTracker* invokes the repository to retrieve the source content for the node using the Remote API (2) and stores the result in the `Shared File Store` to retrieve the `sourceRef` (3).

-After that, *Docker SOLR* creates a new *Transform Request* event to be consumed by *Transform Service* (4).
+After that, *ContentTracker* creates a new *Transform Request* event to be consumed by *Transform Service* (4).

 *Transform Service* uses routing component to find the right *Transform Engine* (Tika, LibreOffice...) and perform the invocation with the `sourceRef` and the target media type (TXT) to the *Transform Engine* (5).

 Source Content is retrieved from `Shared File Store` using `sourceRef` (6) and the transformation is performed (7) and the result is stored in the `Shared File Store` to retrieve the `targetRef` (8).

-After that, *Transform Engine* creates a new *Transform Reply* event (9) to be consumed by *Docker SOLR*, where the content is retrieved from `Shared File Store` using `targetRef` (10).
+After that, *Transform Engine* creates a new *Transform Reply* event (9) to be consumed by *ContentTracker*, where the content is retrieved from `Shared File Store` using `targetRef` (10).

-As the original request (1) has been paused while performing the transformation, *Docker SOLR* returns the TextContent Stream back and the response is delivered to Content Tracker (11).
+As the original request (1) has been paused while performing the transformation, *ContentTracker* returns the TextContent Stream back and the response is delivered to Content Tracker (11).

 Both source and target files can be deleted from `Shared File Store` after the operation ends successfully (12,13).